pbrianmackey/WorldOfWarcraftAddOn/README.md

 #Introduction to WoW Addon Development

-Setting up a WoWAddon requires 3 basic files:  *.lua, *.toc, *.xml
+Building AddOns for World of Warcraft requires a few tools and just 3 files:

+* WorldOfWarcraftAddOn.lua
+* WorldOfWarcraftAddOn.toc
+* WorldOfWarcraftAddOn.xml

+The extensions (lua, toc and xml) tell you what type of file it is.

 Lua:  A programming language.
 The guts of what you write goes here. <br />
 Toc:  Table of contents file.
 It tells WoW what files you made.  <br />
 Xml:  The WoW interface is built with XML.
 This is how you hook into it.
 Kinda like how HTML web pages work.<br /><br />

-For a good tutorial on what these files mean go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial
+For a good general tutorial on what these files mean go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial

+You can write World of Warcraft AddOns with notepad.
+However, I prefer to use a tool that helps me program.
+These tools add keyword highlighting and make it easy and fast to test your program.

 ##Tools

 ###Install Sublime Text: http://www.sublimetext.com/

-####Configure Sublime Text
+####Configure Sublime Text (Install this stuff too)
 * Package Control : https://packagecontrol.io/installation
 * Open Sublime.
 Then open the Command Palette (Ctrl-Shift-P on Windows or COMMAND + SHIFT + P on Mac).
 * Locate "Package Control: Install Package"